 Minor Contact

-The Medical Humanities and Health Studies Minor is an interdisciplinary minor.
+The Health Humanities Minor is an interdisciplinary minor.
 It is housed in the English department, where administrative oversight is provided.
-Collaborating participants include the departments of Communication Studies; Disability Studies; English; Geography; Gerontology; Philosophy; Psychology; Sociology; Social Work; and Women's and Gender Studies.
+Collaborating participants include the departments of Anthropology, Communication Studies; Disability Studies; English; Gerontology; Philosophy; Psychology; Sociology; and Social Work.

 Three disciplines must be represented, with a minimum of nine hours taken at the 300 level or above.
 Students must earn a GPA of 2.0 across all courses applied to the minor.
 No prerequisite coursework is required to declare the minor.